 Palm Oil Mill Effluent (POME) and Palm Oil Refinery Effluent (PORE) Treatment

 Palm oil mill effluent and palm oil refinery effluent are treated in treatment ponds to reduce their BOD and COD contents before they are used to irrigate the oil palm fields.
-Any release into this waterways after treatment must satisfy the DOE discharge limits.
+The quality of effluent in 2022 is monitored monthly and reported to the respective Government authorities.

 The steriliser condensate is anaerobically treated in biodegradation ponds and the digested effluent used for irrigating oil palms.
 Apart from improving the soil’s physical, chemical and biological properties, land application of digested effluent increases oil palm yield by up to 25%.
 Presently about 140 hectares in the Company is under land application.
 Analysis on BOD in effluent is carried out on a monthly basis to ensure the BOD level is below the permissible level recommended by the Department of Environment.